Technical Terms

 Spider / Weighbridge – a design that distriburtes the weight applied to the platter or deck onto the load cell evenly; spider is for bench scales, and weighbridge is for truck scales

-Terminal / Indicator / Instrument – the brain of the scale system, which reads the weight of the force applied to the base and displays the weight on the screen
+Terminal / Indicator / Instrument – the brain of the scale system.
+Reads and displays the weight of the force applied to the base

-Weigh Module – all the components that make up the load cell, its fittings, the strain gauges, and other equipment needed to provide a weight reading
+Weigh Module – all the components that make up the load cell.
+Inlcudes fittings, the strain gauges, and other equipment needed to provide a weight reading